Danny Lamagna

-Danny Lamagna is an American musician; he is the drummer for the punk bands Agnostic Front, Suicide City, and Sworn Enemy.
+Danny Lamagna is an American musician who is the drummer for the punk/hardcore bands Agnostic Front and Suicide City and formerly Sworn Enemy.

 History

 Suicide City

 In 2004, Lamagna started Suicide City with Groovenics singer Karl Bernholtz, Groovenics/Ghost Fight guitarist A. J. Marchetta, Kittie bassist Jennifer Arroyo, and Biohazard vocalist Billy Graziadei.

 Sworn Enemy

 In 2010, vocalist Sal Lococo, bassist Jamin Hunt, and guitarists Lorenzo Antonucci and Jeff Cummings of hardcore band Sworn Enemy brought Lamagna in to perform drums with the ensemble.

 Agnostic Front

 In 2022, Agnostic Front revealed that Lamagna would be their new drummer after Pokey Mo's departure in 2020.